peter-426/colony-picker/docs/Readme.md

 ## Testing a model:

+test-model_maker_object_detection_tflite_yeast.ipynb

-test-model_maker_object_detection_tflite_yeast.ipynb uses a trained model to detect and classify objects of interest, e.g orange carotene yeast colonies and white colonies.
+This notebook uses a trained model to detect and classify objects of interest, e.g orange carotene yeast colonies and white yeast colonies.